MIDFIELDR/midfieldr/README.md

 )
 ```

-Alternatively, you can install the development version from the MIDFIELD
+One can install the development version from our GitHub repository:
-GitHub repository:

 ``` r
 install.packages("pak")